jtonos/jtonos.github.io/content/post/17-12-24-func-paper/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: New article in Functional Ecology!
-date: 2020-12-01
+date: 2024-12-15
 ---

 New article published examining how lemur foraging and movement decitions impact seed dispersal.